 What we do

 Otis Hackney is the Chief Education Officer for the City of Philadelphia.
-In this role, Otis launched two major initiatives for Mayor Jim Kenney, including a City-funded quality pre-K program for 5,500 students a year, and an initiative to create 20 Community Schools in partnership with the School District of Philadelphia.
-Otis also led the Administration’s effort to return the School District to local control through a mayoral-appointed Board of Education.
+In this role, Otis launched two major education initiatives for Mayor Jim Kenney including a city-funded quality pre-K program, and the creation of Community Schools in partnership with the School District of Philadelphia.
+Otis also led the administration’s effort to return the School District to local control through a mayoral-appointed Board of Education.

-During Mayor Kenney’s second term, Otis is spearheading a new initiative to strengthen the partnership between the City and Community College of Philadelphia which will make post-secondary options attainable for more students.
-Otis follows the guiding principle that all children deserve high expectations with high support as well as great schools close to where they live.
+During Mayor Kenney’s second term, Otis is spearheading the Octavius Catto Scholarship, a new initiative to strengthen the partnership between the City and Community College of Philadelphia which makes postsecondary education free for first time, full time students.
+Otis follows the guiding principle that all students deserve high expectations with high support as well as great schools close to where they live.